KadenMc/PreprocessingHTR/README.md

 To ensure that `cv2.canny` is as clean as possible, any page holes must be removed.
 This can be done with `cv2.SimpleBlobDetector`, which can detect approximate circles, and page holes with the right parameters.

-To make the transition as smooth as possible, evenly-spaced points around the circled are sampled for color, those samples are averaged, and the hole is filled with this color.
+To make the transition as smooth as possible, evenly-spaced points around the circled are sampled for color, those colors are averaged, and the hole is filled with this average.
 Then, the immediate area around the hole is blurred so that `cv2.canny` won't pick up much transition.

 ![circles_removed](doc/2circles_removed.jpg)